Online Exhibition and Lesson Plans The Shot Heard ‘Round the World: April 19, 1775

 This exhibition explores the life of Thomas Dugan, an African American who lived in Concord in the early 1800s.
 Visit here.

-Have the Revolution travel to you!
-Borrow a trunk filled with reproduction primary source artifacts and documents that travel to your classroom to make your Revolutionary unit come alive.
-Along with touchable objects, the trunk includes directions to set up stations in your classroom and worksheets for students to use.
+Teachers may borrow a trunk filled with reproduction primary source artifacts and documents that help make your Revolutionary unit come alive.
+Along with touchable objects, the trunk includes worksheets for students to use.
 This trunk allows the richness of the Concord Museum’s collection to come to your classroom as you study the events surrounding April 19, 1775.
-Pick up at the Museum or shipping available.
+Trunks can be picked up at the Concord Museum.

 Active members of the Massachusetts Teachers Association (MTA), with a valid MTA membership card, receive free regular admission to the Concord Museum.